Regarding the article thing about woman [sic] and breast cancer, that’s a sobering statistic. Of course it has nothing to do with what I wrote.

-Haredi women develop breast cancer less often than the general population, yet they die 30% more often.
-This is a fact confirmed by three medical studies in Israel.
+Haredi women develop breast cancer less often than the general population, yet they die more often.
 The high morbidity rate can be attributed to a number of factors, from poor knowledge of the disease, to the fact that it is considered immodest to talk about, to the intense pressure the community has to appear healthy for marriage matches, to the refusal of many to allow for awareness raising.
 All of these communal issues add up to women dying.

 In the obsession with ‘modesty’:

 Women and girls are hurt, confused, and outraged at being blurred or photoshopped out of existence.
 Yet, when they speak out against the practice, their voices and protests are dismissed.
 Boys are taught that they cannot look at or see women.
 They are trained to not see or relate to them, and the balance of society is upended with Jewish women being portrayed as objects of sin to be avoided and shunned.